OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 - I am willing to take on the necessary and unglamorous work needed to get things done.
 - I take responsibility for my own mistakes and learn from the mistakes of others.
 - I manage difficult conversations and tactfully challenge others.
-- I improve the efectiveness and productivity of my team.
+- I improve the effectiveness and productivity of my team.

 <details>
 <summary>Examples</summary>

-- I perform interviews for security operations candidates, and provided detailed and useful feedback.
+- I perform interviews for security operations candidates and provided detailed and useful feedback.
 - I took on a significant share of unplanned work and other "housekeeping" tasks.
 - I spotted a contentious issue that could have gone badly and facilitated everyone toward a decision that resolved the situation.
 - I recognised a problem early and fixed it.